zeeliu7/cat-adoption-webapp-prototype/README.md

 # Cat Adoption WebApp Prototype
-A course project to create a web application prototype for a cat adoption center using JavaScript and React
+A course project to create a web application prototype for a cat adoption center using JavaScript and React, which allows people to place cats into wish-lists and adopt them with instant and consistent data updates.

 ![](_figures/step2.png)